Follow me on Twitter

-Shortlisted for the British Science Fiction Association Best Novel award for 2020!
+British Science Fiction Association award for Best Novel!

 “Absolute garden of delights, full of sensual mystery, strange dreams, and haunting and peculiar magic.
 A beautiful debut.” – Alison Littlewood, author of The Hidden People and Mistletoe